 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 STAROhio carries a rating of AAAm by Standard and Poor's.
-Ohio law requires that STAROhio maintain the highest rating provided by at least one nationally recognized standard rating service.
+The money market mutual fund carries a rating of AAAm by Standard and Poor's.
 The School District has no investment policy that addresses credit risk.
+Ohio law requires that STAROhio maintain the highest rating provided by at least one nationally recognized statistical rating organization and that the money market mutual fund be rated in the highest category at the time of purchase at least one national recognized statistical rating organization.